IsaacScript/isaacscript/packages/docs/docs/converting-lua-code.md

 ## LuaToTypeScript

 Hazzard993 wrote [a tool to automatically convert Lua to TypeScript](https://github.com/hazzard993/LuaToTypeScript).
-Unfortunately, this does not convert comments.
+Unfortunately, this does not convert comments. <!-- cspell:ignore Hazzard -->

 <br />